-The subrecipient ("subgrantee") at any tier, agrees to comply with OJP and DCJS grant monitoring guidelines, protocols, and procedures, and to cooperate with BJA, OCFO, and DCJS on all grant monitoring requests, including requests related to desk reviews, enhanced programmatic desk reviews, and/or site visits.
-The subrecipient agrees to provide to BJA, OCFO, and DCJS all documentation necessary to complete monitoring tasks, including documentation related to any subawards made under this award.
-Further, the subrecipient agrees to abide by reasonable deadlines set by BJA, OCFO, and DCJS for providing the requested documents.
-Failure to cooperate with BJA's/OCFO's/DCJS's grant monitoring activities may result in sanctions affecting the recipient's DOJ awards, including, but not limited to: withholdings and/or other restrictions on the recipient's access to grant funds; referral to the Office of the Inspector General for audit review; designation of the recipient as a DOJ High Risk grantee; or termination of an award(s).
+The subrecipient ("subgrantee") at any tier agrees to comply with OJP and DCJS monitoring of this award pursuant to OJP's and DCJS's guidelines, protocols, and procedures, and to cooperate with BJA, and DCJS (including the grant manager for this award and the Office of Chief Financial Officer (OCFO) requests related to such monitoring, including requests related to desk reviews, enhanced programmatic desk reviews, and/or site visits.
+The subrecipient agrees to provide to BJA and DCJS all documentation necessary to complete its monitoring tasks, including documentation related to any subawards made under this award.
+Further, the subrecipient agrees to abide by reasonable deadlines set by BJA and DCJS for providing the requested documents.
+Failure to cooperate with BJA/OCFO's and DCJS's grant monitoring activities may result in actions that affect the subrecipient's DOJ awards, including, but not limited to: withholdings and/or other restrictions on the subrecipient as a DOJ High Risk grantee; or termination of an award(s).